Blog

 • Mansfield and the southeast Tarrant County area

-Families across this service area who carry Molina Commercial coverage are encouraged to call and speak with a care coordinator who can verify benefits, explain the authorization process, and get the intake process started quickly after a hospital discharge or following a new diagnosis.
+Families across this service area who carry Molina Commercial coverage are encouraged to call and speak with a care coordinator who can verify benefits, explain the authorization process, and start the intake process quickly after a hospital discharge or following a new diagnosis.

 Frequently Asked Questions